sourmash-bio/sourmash_plugin_branchwater/README.md

 ### Generating a release

-Bump version number in `Cargo.toml` and push.
+Bump version number in `Cargo.toml` and run `make` to update `Cargo.lock`.
+Then commit and push to `origin/main`.

-Make a new release on github.
+Make a new release on github with a matching version tag.

 Then pull, and:

 ```
-rm -fr target/wheels/
-maturin sdist
+make sdist
+make upload_sdist
 ```

-followed by `twine upload target/wheels/pyo3_branchwater-*.tar.gz`

 ### Building wheels

-You can build a wheel for your current platform with:
+You can build a release wheel for your current platform with:
 ```
-maturin build
+make wheel
 ```
+and it will be placed under `target/wheels/`.

 ---